TLe2023/DirectMarketing/README.md

 The scoring table below shows that LR and DT have similar performance on the full 7-feature-dataset.
 However, DT is much faster.

 ![scores4](images/scores_full_test.png)

-The score of the DT is slightly lower because I choose to change min_impurity_decrease parmeter from loguniform(0.00001, 1) to loguniform(0.00005, 1) to simplify the tree structure.
+*Note: The score of the DT is slightly lower because I decided to change min_impurity_decrease parmeter from loguniform(0.00001, 1) to loguniform(0.00005, 1) to simplify the tree structure.*

 The confusion matrix below shows similar results.
-The number of observervations which the two models predicted correctly are very similar for both classes.
+The number of observations which the two models predicted correctly are very similar for both classes.
+It also presents the Precision and Recall trade-off.
+LR correctly classified more "subscribed" instances, but it also incorrectly classified more "not subscribed " instances as "subscribed" instanced.
+In contrast, DT missed more "subscribed" instances, but it made less mistakes on classifying "not subscribed" instances as "subscribed".

 ![fig14](images/confusionmatrix_full.png)

-The similar performance is also shown in the Precision-Recall curves and the ROC-AUC curves.
+A similar performance is also shown in the Precision-Recall curves and the ROC-AUC curves.

 ![fig15](images/compare_full.png)